r0drigobenicio/nextjs-template/README.md

 }
 ```

+_To make sure the extensions and settings we've added will work, it's recommended that you restart your Visual Studio Code._

 _Now, if you have errors, save the files to fix them automatically.
 If you haven't received any errors, let's manually test if it's working.
 To do that, let's edit the **index.tsx** file in the **src/pages** folder._

 3. Comment the React import in the first line: